pacs-course/pacs-examples/README.md

 This directory contains some utilities:

 **  load_modules
-If you use the module, typing
+If you use the module system, typing

 source load_modules
 or